Your Learning Partners

 Our Approach

-We see ourselves as your learning partners — We value learning as the core of our evaluation practice and come to the table as thought partners to help you reflect and learn about your program, organization, or project.
+We see ourselves as your learning partners — We come to the table as thought partners to help you reflect and learn about your program, challenge, or project.
 We are thoughtful about who is included and how to support those involved.
-We seek to foster capacity building so that your team develops the structures and skills you need to internalize ongoing evaluative functions and ongoing cycles of improvement.
+We seek to foster capacity building so that you develops the structures and skills you need to internalize ongoing evaluative functions and ongoing cycles of improvement.

 We prioritize relationships — The better we know our partners’ needs, constraints, priorities, history, and hopes, the better we can direct our inquiry and surface useful insights.
-We prioritize taking the time to be in relationship with everyone involved at all levels of the evaluation and try to ensure that our values are infused throughout our processes as well as in the outcomes of our work.
 We strive to “do no harm” and uphold the highest standards of ethics while remaining open to generative challenges and dialogue.

-We focus on intended use and users In our approach, we are utilization-focused; in other words, we design our evaluations by considering how our work will be used by specific users.
-This can include making real-time adjustments in programs or our practices (or in the work of systems) to respond to formative data and/or to changes in circumstance.
-As evaluators, we are called on to be flexible and responsive to the needs of our partners and we are committed to conducting work that has real-world value and use.
-To that end, we strive to ensure strong alignment between research questions, methods, findings, and facilitating use around recommendations.
+the We focus on intended use and users — We design our evaluations by considering how our work will be used by specific users.
+This can include making real-time adjustments to respond to formative data and/or to changes in circumstance.
+We work to be flexible and responsive to the needs of our partners and we are committed to conducting work that has real-world value and use.

 Social justice and equity are at the core of what we do — We integrate the principles of social justice and equity into our partnership building, evaluation, and design work.
-We have each individually chosen to work at CES because of its fierce commitment to equity and justice in our community and in our profession.
-We regularly engage in professional learning about people-centered, culturally responsive learning and evaluation tools, and bring our knowledge into our work with our and implementation partners.
-We partner with our colleagues on the Joy and Justice team and bring a highly skilled and racially diverse facilitation team to work alongside you in this important, complex, and intersectional work.
+We work to learn about and employ people-centered, culturally responsive learning and evaluation tools, and we often partner with our colleagues on the Joy and Justice team to bring a highly skilled and racially diverse facilitation team to the work.

 Experience

-We have provided evaluation support across the state and nationally to programs, organizations, foundations, businesses, non-profits, and school districts for their work in early childhood, special education, vocational-technical education, community engagement and participatory grantmaking, positive behavioral intervention and supports, social-emotional learning, district-determined measures, professional development, and educator licensure programs.
+We have provided evaluation support across the state and nationally to programs, organizations, foundations, businesses, non-profits, and school districts for their work in early childhood, special education, vocational-technical education, community engagement and participatory grantmaking, positive behavioral intervention and supports, social-emotional learning, and curriculum assessment across multiple subject areas.

-Specialized Evaluation Projects: Recent Specialized Evaluation projects have included evaluation for Recovery High Schools in Massachusetts, evaluation for Special Education for Students in Institutional Settings, and evaluation of virtual reality in secondary education.
+Specialized Evaluation Projects: Recent Specialized Evaluation projects have included evaluation for Recovery High Schools in Massachusetts, evaluation for Special Education for Students in Institutional Settings, the evaluation of virtual reality in secondary education, and literacy instructional practices.

 Services